containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 options passed to Podman.
 However, some options also affect the details of how systemd is set up to run and interact with the container.

-By default, the Podman container has the same name as the unit, but with a `systemd-` prefix.
-I.e. a `$name.container` file creates a `$name.service` unit and a `systemd-$name` Podman container.
+By default, the Podman container has the same name as the unit, but with a `systemd-` prefix, i.e. a `$name.container` file creates a `$name.service` unit and a `systemd-$name` Podman container.
+The `ContainerName` option allows for overriding this default name with a user-provided one.

 There is only one required key, `Image`, which defines the container image the service runs.